How To Become An Environmental Resource Manager

 An undergraduate education in environmental resource management should include courses in biology, ecology, chemistry, and communications.
 Students should graduate with a strong understanding of environmental laws and regulations.
 A Natural Resources Conservation and Management Degree provides the interdisciplinary education needed to be successful as a natural resources manager.

 Some senior-level environmental resource management positions require a master’s degree in environmental studies or a related field.
 A master’s degree can advance your career as a leader in conservation.
 If you are interested in environmental research, you may also need a doctorate.
 This usually involves 4-5 years of additional study after you complete undergraduate school.

-Unity College’s Natural Resources Conservation and Management program is one of the only degrees in the country that focuses specifically on environmental resource management.
+Unity Environmental University’s Natural Resources Conservation and Management program is one of the only degrees in the country that focuses specifically on environmental resource management.
 You will gain the practical knowledge, skills, and experience needed for a career as a resource manager or consultant.

 A degree in environmental studies provides an interdisciplinary education that looks at all scientific, social, economic, and political factors when trying to solve environmental problems.
 This hybrid in-person and online program can give you numerous career options, such as ecologist or environmental planner.

 Explore More Career Paths Related to Environmental Resource Manager

 Sustainability managers help companies operate as sustainably as possible to protect the planet’s future.
 If you have an analytical mind and like solving complex problems, this may be the right career for you.